Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 ### Step two

-* Now that you are in edit mode for a Release Pipeline or Build Pipeline, click on the more (**...**) menu and add an agentless job.
+* Now that you are in edit mode for a Release Pipeline or Build Pipeline, click on the ellipsis (**...**) menu and add an agentless job.

 <a href="assets/images/task_add_agentless_job.png"></a>